JoakimTeixeira/startup-company-site/README.md

 ## What I've learned

-* Developed mobile-first site for imaginary startup using CSS Grid.
+* Developed mobile-first site for imaginary startup using CSS Grid
-* Implemented responsiveness with CSS media-queries.
+* Implemented responsiveness with CSS media-queries
-* Refactored code using universal reset for margin and padding.
+* Refactored code using universal reset for margin and padding

 ## Additional Information
-* All project images are free stock photos provided by [Pexels](https://www.pexels.com).
+* All project images are free stock photos provided by [Pexels](https://www.pexels.com)